skilld-labs/kaizer/scripts/theme-generator/README.md

 You don't need to write full path to icon in those commands.
 It's supposed your icon already placed in `images/svg` folder

-If you need to optimize all of the icons - run `yarn svg-fix:all` or via docker `make svg-fix:all`
+If you need to optimize all of the icons at once - run `yarn svg-fix:all` or via docker `make svg-fix:all`

 ## How to generate favicon